learningequality/kolibri/docs/install/_system_requirements.rst

 Kolibri hardware requirements as a server are next to nothing.

- - 256 MB
+ - 500 MB RAM (1 GB recommended)
- - 500 MHz CPU
+ - 500 MHz CPU (1 GHz recommended)
- - Hard drive space depends on the size of the content channels you intend to import into Kolibri
+ - Hard drive space depends on the size of the content channels you intend to import  from `Kolibri Studio <https://studio.learningequality.org/>`_ or a local storage.

-If you have a center with less than 30 computers, a device as simple as a Raspberry Pi is known to work fine as a server.
+If you have a facility with less than 30 computers, a device as simple as a Raspberry Pi is known to work fine as a server.

 ..
 TODO - REVIEW with RPi package reqs if necessary